-Before that I was the Mo Ibrahim Foundation Academy Fellow with the Russia-Eurasia Programme at Chatham House in London and now serve as an Associate Fellow of the Academy.
+Before that I was the Mo Ibrahim Foundation Academy Fellow with the Russia-Eurasia Programme at Chatham House in London and now serve as an Associate Fellow of the Leadership Academy.
 Previously, I was in Johannesburg as news editor of The Continentthe digital pan-African newsweekly designed to be read and shared on messaging apps.

 My writing has appeared in the Guardian, CNN, Mail & Guardian, Vice, Foreign Policy, Al-Jazeera and elsewhere.
 I have worked as a reporting fellow at Rest of World and managing editor at TechCabal.